Remote vs. in-person: what’s right for your company?

 “We’re seeing organizations finally entertaining the idea of returning to the office now that advanced testing, with improved sensitivity/specificity, and vaccines are becoming more readily available,” says Dr. Robert Quigley, Senior Vice President, Global Medical Director of International SOS, a risk mitigation company.
 “If an organization is able to take advantage of these preventative measures while implementing scientifically and medically proven procedures to protect its workforce, the interest of getting people back into the office will continue to rise.”

 SEI, a global wealth management solutions firm, already began welcoming back part of its workforce in three phases, says Colleen Stratton, global leader workforce development, SEI.
 “Phase one were personnel that absolutely had to be on campus to do their job: people that were cashing checks, for example, opening mail,” she says.
-That represented about 100 out of its 4,000 U.S.-based employees.
 For phase two, the company looked for volunteers to supplement those on campus, taking the number to just under 200 people.
 The company is currently planning phase three to bring back a much larger group by summer.

 SEI has already developed and shared a comprehensive return to office guide, and it continues to do regular pulse surveys with employees.
 “In addition to communicating how we’re making sure that the environment is safe and how we’re making sure that employees are taking care of themselves, we’re making sure that everything is voluntary and that people that are here are coming in on a voluntary basis only,” says Stratton.

 As one of the people who’s already back, Stratton says she feel very comfortable.
 “Here’s an example.
 It’s just me on my floor that normally would have 50 people in it.
 And my printer gets cleaned six times a day,” she says.